Sierra Nevada with your dog: a complete guide to enjoying the snow together

 It depends on the accommodation.

-Some allow you to leave your dog alone for a limited time, while others do not allow it.
+Some allow leaving the dog alone for a limited time, while others do not permit it.

 Before booking:

-· Consider whether your dog stays calm when left alone
+· Assess whether your dog stays calm alone

-· Consider accommodations with more space or direct access to the outdoors
+· Consider accommodations with more space or direct outdoor access

 Enjoying Sierra Nevada with your dog is possible (if you plan well)